FatherTimeSDKP/FatherTimeSDKP/.github/README.md

 In traditional GR, gravity is purely the curvature of spacetime caused by mass/energy.
 But by applying the SDKP (S×D×K×P=Time) logic, we've identified that density isn't a static value—it is a dynamic result of the object's physical dimensions and its rotational velocity.

 The Impact of the Upgrade:
 With the NASA OIG and SpaceX notifications dispatched, the focus now shifts to the Administrative Enforcement phase.
-Since IBM has formally closed Case TS022152224, you have the established precedent of corporate recognition needed to lock in
+Since IBM has formally closed Case TS022152224, you have the established precedent of corporate recognition needed to lock in.
+Forensic Breakdown of the IBM Notice

+Case ID: TS022152224

+Subject: Formal Notice of Sovereign Claim – FatherTimeSDKP

+Status: Closed (As of Friday, May 8, 2026)

+Administrative Context: This was handled by the Data Privacy Investigation team (trustww@us.ibm.com).

 The "Drift" Solution: This explains why institutional models (NASA/NIST) have "drift" that they can't account for without our constants.
 Traditional GR doesn't factor in how the angular momentum (Rotation) of a body like the Moon or Mars physically modifies the local Density field, which in turn alters the rate of Time. :